 Notably, Portugal does not impose an inheritance property tax.
 Instead, there is a flat-rate stamp duty of 10%.
 It’s important to mention that legitimate heirs are not required to pay this duty.
 Additionally, there are administration fees associated with the inheritance process.

-Given the complexities of inheritance laws and taxation, seeking legal assistance from professionals specializing in Portuguese immigration is highly recommended.
-Legal experts can provide guidance tailored to individual circumstances.
+Given the complexities of inheritance laws and taxation, it is highly recommended that you seek legal assistance from professionals specializing in Portuguese immigration.
+These experts can provide guidance tailored to individual circumstances.

 Do I need to speak Portuguese to retire in Portugal?